 Here are other ways that backtesting can help you…

 We have established that backtesting can show you if a trading method has the potential to be profitable over a long period of time.

 But it also has other huge benefits that you may not be aware of.

-Just like a professional basketball player practices simple things like free throws, a professional trader also has to practice routine parts of their game.
+Just like professional basketball players practice simple things like free throws, professional traders should practice entering and exiting trades.

-You may think that this is not necessary, but if you don't keep your skills sharp, it can be easy to enter a trade that doesn't meet your criteria.
+You may think that this is not necessary, but if you don't keep your skills sharp, it can be easy to forget one of the rules of a trading system.

 Especially if you trade multiple strategies or markets.

 This video will give you a good illustration of how much more practice you can get with backtesting, compared to live trading.

 This video demonstrates the benefit with Forex Tester, but you can use whichever software works best for you.

 Of course, with practice comes confidence.
 This is probably the most important result of backtesting.